thejus03/uniplanner/README.md

-# UniPlanner
+# Uniplanner

-UniPlanner is a Django web application designed to assist university students in planning their day-to-day activities effortlessly and efficiently.
+Uniplanner is a Django web application designed to assist university students in planning their day-to-day activities effortlessly and efficiently.
 Explore the application at [uniplanner.onrender.com](https://uniplanner.onrender.com).

 ## Core Functionalities